 import os os.environ["JOBLIB_TEMP_FOLDER"] = "/tmp"

 Seeing "sun.security.validator.ValidatorException: PKIX path building failed"

-- If the certificate is added to the keystore but you are still having issues, check to ensure that the cert was added to the same location which the Domino cacerts are stored.
+4. If your company issued certificate is added to the keystore but you are still having issues, check to ensure that the cert was added to the same location which the Domino cacerts are stored.
 Run each of these commands to compare the cacert paths:

 - Path of Java cacerts: